Fair Access Protocol

 "where the behaviour would be unlikely to be responsive to the usual range of interventions to help prevent and address pupil misbehaviour or it is of such severity, frequency, or duration that it is beyond the normal range that schools can tolerate.
 We would expect this behaviour to significantly interfere with the pupil's/other pupils' education or jeopardise the right of staff and pupils to a safe and orderly environment."

-Schools will need to evidence why they believe the child may present challenging behaviour before refusing admission on these grounds, and can ask the previous school for background information to support this.
-The AIP may be able to support with this.
-Any information gathered should be made available for the consideration of the Fair Access Panel.
+Schools will need to evidence why they believe the child may present challenging behaviour before refusing admission on these grounds and can ask the previous school for background information to support this.
+The Area Inclusion Partnership (AIP) team may be able to support with this.
+Any information gathered should be made available at the Fair Access Panel.

 Please note: Challenging Behaviour (3.10 of the Code) is not a legitimate reason for refusing to admit any child who is seeking a place in Reception or Year 7 at any point during that year.